quicwg/base-drafts/draft-ietf-quic-recovery.md

 Endpoints MAY re-establish the min_rtt at other times in the connection, such as when traffic volume is low and an acknowledgement is received with a low acknowledgement delay.
-Implementations should be careful not to refresh this value too frequently, since the actual minimum RTT of the path may not be frequently observable.
+Implementations SHOULD NOT refresh the min_rtt value too often, since the actual minimum RTT of the path is not frequently observable.